 For the original version of the final rules, please click here >>

 2. Entities within the scope of BVI ESA

-The BVI Economic Substance Act set out economic substance requirements and reporting for BVI legal entities which are not tax-residents in other jurisdictions and carry on relevant activities.
+The law set out economic substance requirements and reporting for BVI legal entities that are not tax-residents in other jurisdictions and carry on relevant activities.